hyperledger-labs/fabric-docs-cn/docs/source/build_network.rst

 **Node.js**

-.. note::  The instantiation of the Node.js chaincode will take roughly a minute.
+Note

-​           The command is not hanging; rather it is installing the fabric-shim ​           layer as the image is being compiled.
+The instantiation of the Node.js chaincode will take roughly a minute.
+The command is not hanging; rather it is installing the fabric-shim layer as the image is being compiled.

 注意